 - Trains you to look for the good in each other.
 When we focus on the positive, it becomes a strength.

-- Teaches you to share the joys in life.
+- Teaches you to share the joys of life.

 I recently saw this equation in an article I read, and the light bulb turned on!
 We had always known how unmet expectations led down a slippery slope, but this breaks it down into simple terms.

 EXPECTATION – OBSERVATION = FRUSTRATION